rfo909/RForth/README.md

 ,
 ```

 The two first interact with the return stack in traditional Forth.
-The comma means "copy value from stack,
+The comma means "pop value from stack,
-allocate memory for it, and copy it there", more or less, and the single dot means remove and display top
+allocate memory for it, and write value there" (more or less), and the single dot means remove and display top
 value from the stack.

 Of these four, RFOrth implements the DOT word.
 The two first are irrelevant due to how local variables